zhoug0x/mferbuilder-sdk/README.md

 ## local development

-to make changes to the `mferbuilder-sdk`, you can edit the files in `package` directory.
+to make changes to the `mferbuilderdao-sdk`, you can edit the files in `package` directory.

 **_important!_**